boazbk/crypto/lec_01_introduction.md

 In 2012 two separate teams of researchers scanned a large number of RSA keys on the web and found out that about 4 percent of them are easy to break.
 The main issue were devices such as routers, internet-connected printers and such.
-These devices sometimes run variants of Linux- a desktop operating system- but without a hard drive, mouse or keyboard, they don't have access to many of the entropy sources that desktop have.
+These devices sometimes run variants of Linux- a desktop operating system- but without a hard drive, mouse or keyboard, they don't have access to many of the entropy sources that desktops have.
 Coupled with some good old fashioned ignorance of cryptography and software bugs, this led to many keys that are downright trivial to break, see [this blog post](https://freedom-to-tinker.com/blog/nadiah/new-research-theres-no-need-panic-over-factorable-keys-just-mind-your-ps-and-qs/) and [this web page](https://factorable.net/) for more details.

 After the entropy is collected and then "purified" or "extracted" to a uniformly random string that is, say, a few hundred bits long, we often need to "expand" it into a longer string that is also uniform (or at least looks like that for all practical purposes).
 We will discuss how to go about that in the next lecture.
-This step has its weaknesses too and in particular the Snowden documents, combined with observations of Shumow and Ferguson, strongly suggest that the NSA has deliberately inserted a _trapdoor_ in one of the pseudorandom generators published by the National Institute of Standards and Technologies (NIST).
+This step has its weaknesses too, and in particular the Snowden documents, combined with observations of Shumow and Ferguson, strongly suggest that the NSA has deliberately inserted a _trapdoor_ in one of the pseudorandom generators published by the National Institute of Standards and Technologies (NIST).
-Fortunately, this generator wasn't widely adapted but apparently the NSA did pay 10 million dollars to RSA security so the latter would make this generator their default option in their products.
+Fortunately, this generator wasn't widely adopted, but apparently the NSA did pay 10 million dollars to RSA security so the latter would make this generator their default option in their products.

 ## Defining the secrecy requirement.